CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Plug-in Improved Techniques for Transformers

 \subsection{Upweighting Textual Attention}

 Most text-image pairs are weakly relevant in the large training data of CogLM.
-Even the model perfectly fits the data, it should have a considerate probability to generate irrelevant images.
+Even the model perfectly fits the data, it should have a considerable probability to generate irrelevant images.
 To strengthen the relevance, we leverage the explainability of the attention operation.
-We directly add a constant $c$ to all the attention scores from image tokens to text tokens.
-This technique costs ignorable time consumption but largely improves the textual relevance of the generated images.
-In practice, $c<3$ will not influence the quality of the images.
+We add a constant $c$ to the attention scores from any token to the text tokens: (The attention mask is omitted for simplicity)